Library and Media Center

 - Collaborate with teachers to plan and implement lessons, incorporating technology whenever possible

-- Choose a variety reading materials for pleasure or growth
+- Choose a variety of reading materials for pleasure or growth

-- Kindergarten students may check out one book at a time for one week.
+- Kindergarten and First Grade students may check out one book at a time for one week.

-- First through third grade students may check out two books at a time for two weeks at a time.
+- Second and Third grade students may check out two books at a time for two weeks at a time.

 - There is no fine for overdue books.

 - If a book is lost or damaged, a notice will be sent with the cost of the book.
-We accept checks only made out to Hunters Bend Elementary.
-We buy books with library binding and processing so replacement books will not be accepted.
-Once a book is paid for we are unable to give refunds if found.
+Payments can be made through the School Cash Online app.
+Once a book is paid for, we are unable to give refunds if found.

 Volunteer State Book Award